Advocate for the Arts

 - Write a letter to the editor of your local newspaper.
 Most limit letters to 200 words or less; check the paper’s website for specific requirements.
 Share your personal arts and culture stories.

-- Invite your legislators to arts and humanities events or arrange a private tour of your museum or performing arts center.
+- Invite your legislators to arts events or arrange a private tour of your museum or performing arts center.
 Illustrate how arts and culture thrive in your community.

 Other things you can do: